ngsundar/eBay/README.md

 5. IoC Compatibility: Ensure the design is compatible with an Inversion of Control (IoC) environment, allowing for external management of dependencies to enable easy testing and swapping of implementations.
 6. Error Handling: The solution should handle invalid operations gracefully (e.g., operations not supported by the calculator).
 7. Testing: Write unit tests to verify your solution, including both normal cases and edge cases.

+Clarification:
+Enum Modification: Modifying the Operation enum to add new operations is allowed.
+The focus of the Open-Closed Principle should be on keeping the Calculator class itself unchanged when new operations are added.
+Basic Calculation Method: The calculate method should take two numbers and an operation, and return the result of applying the operation to the two numbers.
+For example, calculate(Operation.ADD, 2, 3) should return 5.
+Chaining Functionality: The chaining method should allow users to start with an initial value and apply multiple operations in sequence.
+For example, starting with 5, the user should be able to add 3, then multiply by 2, and retrieve the final result.
+Handling Unsupported Operations: If an operation is requested that isn't supported, the solution should handle this gracefully, either by throwing an exception or providing a meaningful error message.